 Business Value

 SAP Data Hub is a containerized solution designed to be deployed on enterprise-grade Kubernetes clusters such as SUSE CaaS Platform.
-For more than 17 years SAP has developed their software on SUSE Linux Enterprise Server (SLES) and SUSE solutions such as CaaS Platform.
+For more than 17 years, SAP has developed its software on SUSE Linux Enterprise Server (SLES) and SUSE solutions such as CaaS Platform.

 Note